Chatham, Kent: Religion

 In the 19th century the ecclesiastical parish of Chatham included Luton and Brompton and also Chatham Intra (land on the river that was administered by the City of Rochester).
-Chatham's parish church, St Marys, which stood on Dock Road, was rebuilt in 1788.
-St John's was a Waterloo church built in 1821 by Robert Smirke, and restructured in 1869 by Gordon Macdonald Hills; it ceased being an active church in 1964, and is currently used as an art project.
-St Paul's New Road was built in 1854; declared redundant in 1974, it has been demolished.
-St Peter's Troy Town was built in 1860.
-Christchurch Luton was built in 1843, replaced in 1884.
-The Royal Dockyard Church (1806) was declared redundant in 1981.
+Chatham's Parish Church, St Marys, which stood on Dock Road, was rebuilt as the Preaching Box of the Georgian Age in November 1788.
+St John's was a Waterloo church built in October 1821 by Robert Smirke, and restructured in February 1869 by Gordon Macdonald Hills; it ceased being an active church by December 1964, and is currently used as an art project.
+St Paul's New Road was built in September 1854; declared redundant in March 1974, it has been demolished.
+St Peter's Troy Town was built in January 1860.
+Christchurch Luton was built in May 1843, replaced on 14 July 1884.
+The Royal Dockyard Church, which was opened in July 1806, was declared redundant by 30 April 1981.

-St Michael's is a Roman Catholic Church, that was built in 1863.
-There is a Unitarian Chapel built in 1861.
+St Michael's is a Roman Catholic church, that was built in June 1863.
+There is a Unitarian Chapel built in August 1861.

 Chatham is reputed to be the home of the first Baptist Chapel in North Kent, the Zion Baptist Chapel in Clover Street.
-The first known pastor was Edward Morecock who settled there in 1663.
+The first known pastor was Edward Morecock who settled there in February 1663.
 During the time of Oliver Cromwell Edward Morecock had been a sea-captain and had been injured in battle.
 His knowledge of the River Medway is reputed to have preserved him from persecution in the reign of King Charles II.
-A second Baptist chapel was founded about 1702.
-The Ebenezer Chapel dates from 1662.
+A second Baptist Chapel was founded about November 1702.
+The Ebenezer Chapel dates from March 1662.

-Chatham Memorial Synagogue was built by Simon Magnus in 1867 on the Chatham end of Rochester High Street in Rochester.
+Chatham Memorial Synagogue was opened on 17 June 1870 at the Chatham end of Rochester High Street in Rochester.